tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   * `interval`: The frequency of returned data; either "DAILY" or "WEEKLY".

+  **Note:** The `end_date` provides historical data up to but not including the date specified.

-* Type in the following for the Google Finance function: `=GOOGLEFINANCE("FB", "price", "1/1/2014", "12/31/2018", "DAILY")`.
+* Type in the following for the Google Finance function: `=GOOGLEFINANCE("FB", "price", "2/12/2019", "5/14/2019", "DAILY")`.
 The data should populate within the Google Sheet.

   ![fb-google-finance-extract](Images/fb-google-finance-extract.png)